FREQUENTLY ASKED QUESTIONS

 No, Godot Engine is a community developed project in its entirety, and no company can or will change that.
 It is owned collectively by those who contribute code to it so no single entity can own it or control it.
-On its own, Godot has no legal status, but exists as a member project of the Software Freedom Conservancy non-profit organization.
+Godot is represented by the Godot Foundation non-profit, which sponsors core developers through user donations and corporate sponsorships (such as W4’s).
 The copyright of Godot is held by the Godot Engine contributors themselves and licensed by them under the MIT license.

 Does W4 control the development of Godot Engine?

-No, Godot development is controlled by the Godot PLC (Project Leadership Committee) and the project maintainers.
-While W4 employs some of the core team and leadership of the Godot project, the Godot PLC has clear rules in place to prevent organizations from taking control over it.
-Notably, the Godot project ensures that no single entity can have a majority position in the PLC.
+No, Godot development is controlled by the Board of the Godot Foundation and the project maintainers.
+While W4 employs some of the core team and leadership of the Godot project, the Godot Board has clear rules in place to prevent organizations from taking control over it.
+Notably, the Godot project ensures that no single entity can have a majority position in the Board.
 Additionally all Godot development is done entirely in the open, including technical discussions, pull requests and code reviews for anyone to see.

 Does W4 involvement mean that Godot development will follow W4’s commercial agenda?